 The following is a sample from my book 10,000 Steps Blueprint: The Daily Walking Habit for Healthy Weight Loss and Lifelong Fitness.
 If you’re having trouble developing the “exercise habit,” then I recommend taking the “10000 steps challenge” and check this book out to find out more about a routine that can be added to any busy day.

-In a study of 500,000 people, it was discovered through a 40 year analysis that those who walked regularly had a 31% decreased chance of coronary events and 32% decreased chance of death during the experiment.
+In a study of 500,000 people, it was discovered through a 40-year analysis that those who walked regularly had a 31% decreased chance of coronary events and 32% decreased the chance of death during the experiment.
 This study was conducted by Harvard University.
 This goes to show that walking really does make a difference.

 How much were the people in the study walking?
 It was based on about 4,500 steps per day, taking about 30 minutes to complete.